Grand swearing-in ceremony of BJP govt in Uttar Pradesh on March 25 | Politics

 This is the second consecutive term of Adityanath.

+Union Home Minister Amit Shah and former Jharkhand chief minister Raghubar Das have been made the observer and co-observer, respectively for the government formation in Uttar Pradesh.

+The list of ministers who will take oath will be finalised when Adityanath reaches Lucknow from Gorakhpur.

-Senior BJP leaders, including Prime Minister Narendra Modi, Union Home Minister Amit Shah, Defence Minister Rajnath Singh, BJP national president J P Nadda, are likely to attend the event, sources said.
+Senior BJP leaders, including Prime Minister Narendra Modi, Union Home Minister Amit Shah, Defence Minister Rajnath Singh, BJP national president J P Nadda and other central ministers will attend the event, sources said.

-Besides chief ministers of other BJP-ruled states are also expected to attend the function, they said, adding that top leaders of opposition parties will also be extended the invitations.
+Besides chief ministers of other BJP-ruled states, leaders of the Sangh and office-bearers of the party are also expected to attend the function, sources said, adding that top leaders of opposition parties will also be extended the invitation.

+Sources in the party said consultation on the state cabinet has already taken place between Adityanath and the party leadership.

+Besides Adityanath, other ministers will also take oath on March 25.
+Women and youth will be given representation, they said.

-Massive preparations for the function have already started wherein beneficiaries of various schemes of the previous Yogi Adityanath government, including women, will be invited, they said.
+Massive preparations for the function have already started wherein beneficiaries of various schemes of the previous Yogi Adityanath government, including women, will be invited, according to sources.

-The size of the ministry or who all will be taking oath on the day is not clear as of now, they added.
+This will be the second swearing-in ceremony of the BJP government under the leadership of Adityanath, who created history for his party returning to power in the state after a successful five-year tenure.

-The BJP won 255 seats in the 403-member assembly and its allies won 18 seats, paving way for the saffron party to return to power for the second consecutive term.
+The BJP won 255 seats in the 403-member assembly and its allies won 18 seats.

 Elections in the northern state were held in seven phases and the results were announced on March 10.